nichoth/template-web-component/README.md

 3. Delete either `.github/workflows/gh-pages-docs.yml` or `.github/workflows/gh-pages.yml`, depending on whether you want to deploy an example or docs to github pages.

+4. Edit things
+  * Edit this readme
+  * edit the `build-example` command in `package.json` so that it has the right namespace for github pages

 ## featuring

 * compile the source to both ESM and CJS format, and put compiled files in `dist`.